 Whether you have a large bathroom or a small one, sometimes the storage space afforded by your bathroom vanity or medicine cabinet doesn’t quite cut it.
 Maybe you need to store a lot of hair care products, or just want to keep some spare towels on hand.
 Either way, adding additional storage cabinets to your main bathroom vanity or bathroom vanities can not only afford you the extra space you need, but can also give you some flexibility of design – without having to do a major remodel.

-On the way far other end of the spectrum, I’m just going to say that I love love love modular storage cabinets, especially wall mounted ones, for a modern bathroom.
-This Modular Vanity from Silkroad Exclusive comes with the super-small wall mounted cubbies as part of the set, which you can affix wherever or however you want – in the checker pattern pictured above, mirrored on either side of the vanity, or otherwise.
-Wall mounting the storage cabinets, especially shallow ones like these, allow you to make the most of your wall space without taking up any floor space, and give you the freedom to get exactly the storage you need exactly where you want it, especially in a small bathroom.
+Now, on the way other end of the spectrum, if you have a more modern bathroom vanity, adding storage to your existing setup is easy.
+Modular storage cabinets, especially wall-mounted ones, are easy to install, don’t take up much space, and when they don’t come in exactly the same shade as you vanity, they’re funky enough to make statement pieces all on their own.
+These cabinets range from super-small cubbies to surprisingly hefty cabinets, and can be affixed wherever or however you want – on their own, in a checker pattern, mirrored on either side of the vanity, or otherwise.
+Wall mounting storage cabinets, especially shallow ones, allows you to make the most of your wall space without taking up any floor space, and give you the freedom to get exactly the storage you need exactly where you want it, especially in a small bathroom.